 Even with the Federal government repeatedly issuing threats and raiding the state-legalized medical marijuana industry, the industry is seeing fantastic growth nationwide.
-One area that is benefitting is the hydroponics sector where plants are grown indoors.
+One area that is benefiting is the hydroponics sector where plants are grown indoors.
 LED grow lights, air conditioning systems and nutrient supply systems are key parts of these home grow systems, used to tightly control the environmental conditions in which your plants grow.

 In many areas of the US it just isn’t possible to grow cannabis year-round.
 Alaska is one of nine states where it is legal for people to cultivate their own plants, and in that state there is a short growing season due to its high latitude and long winter.
 Growing indoors under LED grow lights in Alaska, as with many of the northern Lower 48 is the only way that users can get a fresh supply throughout the year.
-This is one of the reasons that indoor cannabis cultivation equipment is positioned for strong growth in the coming years.
+This is one of the reasons that indoor cannabis cultivation equipment including hydroponics is positioned for strong growth in the coming years.

 Let’s drill down to some home cultivation industry facts.